 At the start of the COVID-19 pandemic the Government announced an automatic six-month extension to any MOTs due between 30 March and 31 July 2020, but since 1 August 2020, MOT tests have needed to be completed as normal.

 Despite the current UK lockdown, servicing departments remain open for essential maintenance and repairs, including MOTs, but they are likely to be busier than usual as they continue to operate with social distancing measures in place.
 So, if your MOT is fast approaching, it is well worth contacting your dealer sooner rather than later to make an appointment.

-Don’t forget that for Motability Scheme customers the cost of your vehicle’s MOT is included as part of your worry-free lease package.
-So, if your MOT is fast approaching why not beat the rush and book it in now?
-Contact your dealer who will be able to book your vehicle in for an appointment.
+Don’t forget that for Motability Scheme customers the cost of your vehicle’s MOT is included as part of your worry-free lease package, and if your dealer is unable to complete your MOT for any reason, you can also contact Kwik Fit and make an appointment at one of their centres

 When is your MOT test due?

 In most parts of the UK, vehicles over three years old need to be tested each year.
 If you’re unsure as to whether your is MOT due, you can check this on the Government’s website and set up an email or text reminder if you would find this useful.

 - Your managing dealer should contact you to book your MOT test towards the end of your lease, but if this has not happened, please contact your dealer as soon as possible.

 - If your MOT was extended, (ie. It was originally due between 30 March and 31 July 2020), your MOT should now have been completed.
 However, if you have not yet had this completed, please contact the dealer to arrange this.